-a.
+- a.
 What is the current use of the site and adjacent properties?
 Will the proposal affect current land uses on nearby or adjacent properties?
 If so, describe.
-The site is currently vacant, with two structures.
-Surrounding residential and commercial uses appear consistent with the neighborhood zoning classifications.
-The proposal will not have an affect current land uses on nearby or adjacent properties.
+The site is currently vacant.
+Surrounding industrial uses appear consistent with the zoning classifications.
+The proposal will not affect current land uses on nearby or adjacent properties. - b.

-- b.
 Has the project site been used as working farmlands or working forest lands?
 If so, describe.
 How much agricultural or forest land of long-term commercial significance will be converted to other uses as a result of the proposal, if any?
 If resource lands have not been designated, how many acres in farmland or forest land tax status will be converted to nonfarm or nonforest use?
-There is no documented farm or forest land use on this site. - Will the proposal affect or be affected by surrounding working farm or forest land normal business operations, such as oversize equipment access, the application of pesticides, tilling, and harvesting?
-If so, how:

-There are no nearby working farms or forest lands.
+There is no documented farm or forest land use on this site.

+- Will the proposal affect or be affected by surrounding working farm or forest land normal business operations, such as oversize equipment access, the application of pesticides, tilling, and harvesting?
+If so, how: There are no nearby working farms or forest lands. - c.
-- c.
 Describe any structures on the site.
-There are two existing structures on the site that will be demolished for the park development.
-The structure at 3656 34th Ave S was a single family home converted into a business and the structure at 3650 34th Ave S was a single family home. - d.
+There are no structures on the site. - d.
 Will any structures be demolished?
 If so, what?
-Yes, see above. - e.
+No - e.
 What is the current zoning classification of the site?
-The land use for the site is split between C1-55 (M) Mixed-Use zone (where both residential and commercial development are allowed) on the western half of the site and LR2 RC (M) Multifamily Residential zone on the eastern half.
-Park and open spaces uses are allowed uses in both zones. - f.
+The zoning classification for the site is Industrial - IG2 U/85.
+Park and open spaces uses are allowed uses in this zone. - f.
 What is the current comprehensive plan designation of the site?
-City Owned Open Space
+City Owned Open Space - g.

-- g.
 If applicable, what is the current shoreline master program designation of the site?
 Not applicable. - h.
 Has any part of the site been classified as a critical area by the city or county?
 If so, specify.
 The site has been classified only as a Liquefaction Prone area (ECA5). - i.
 Approximately how many people would reside or work in the completed project?
 No one will reside or work in the completed project. - j.
 Approximately how many people would the completed project displace?
 None. - k.
-Proposed measures to avoid or reduce displacement impacts, if any: None proposed. - Proposed measures to ensure the proposal is compatible with existing and projected land uses and plans, if any: The project will develop a park in a neighborhood that was identified as having a park and open space gap by the 2017 Park and Open Space Plan. - m.
-Proposed measures to reduce or control impacts to agricultural and forest lands of long-term commercial significance, if any: None proposed no potential impacts to agricultural and/or forest lands.
+Proposed measures to avoid or reduce displacement impacts, if any: None proposed. - L. Proposed measures to ensure the proposal is compatible with existing and projected land uses and plans, if any:

+The project is intended to develop a park in a neighborhood that was identified as having a park and open space gap by the 2017 Park and Open Space Plan.

+m.
+Proposed measures to reduce or control impacts to agricultural and forest lands of long-term commercial significance, if any: None proposed.
+There are no agricultural or forest lands of significance that will be impacted by this proposal.